Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Experiments

 Hence, the signal subset corresponding to Condition 1 gives valuable insights; it provides finer-grained visibility in the critical region.
 However, the second subset is unproductive, as it only retains points that are not representative of their region.
-Calibration allows mitigating the effect of the second subset while preserving the benefits of the first subset; in \cref{fig:logistic_loss_perf_calibrated}, we can see that the calibrated \grand\ outperforms random pruning, requiring on average two to three times fewer data to achieve the same generalization error.
+Calibration allows mitigating the effect of the second subset while preserving the benefits of the first subset; in \cref{fig:logistic_loss_perf_calibrated}, we can see that the calibrated \grand\ outperforms random pruning (which corresponds to the $r=1$ curve), requiring on average two to three times fewer data to achieve the same generalization error.
 However, as $r$ becomes lower, $q^r$ will eventually fall under $-1/2$, and the first subset becomes empty (for example, $r=0.2$ in \cref{fig:logistic_distribution_calibrated}).
 Therefore, when $r$ becomes small, \grand\ does not bring valuable information anymore (for this particular setting).
 In \cref{fig:logistic_bad_grand}, we compare \grand\ and Calibrated \grand\ (with the exact protocol) to \random\ with $r=10\%$.
 We can see that thanks to the calibration protocol, the performance gap will indeed vanish if enough data is available.
-However, \random\ pruning outperforms both version of \grand\ at this compression level.
-This underlines the fact that for high compression levels, (problem specific) high quality pruning algorithms and score functions are required.
+However, \random\ pruning outperforms both versions of \grand\ at this compression level.
+This underlines the fact that for high compression levels, (problem-specific) high-quality pruning algorithms and score functions are required.
 Given the difficulty of the task, we believe that in the high compression regime ($r \leq 10\%$ here), one should allocate a larger budget to random exploration (take smaller values of $\alpha$).